 The biggest example is Dom demanding Ariadne tell him about the bypass in the snow base.
 He says there's no time, and demands that she tell him, but he doesn't even relay it to the team; he tells her to tell them.
 All he's doing is adding a step while she tells him, thus wasting time, and more importantly making sure that Mal knows the bypass as well.

-Cobb refusing to shoot the evil projection of Mal before she temporarily kills Fischer, dragging him down into limbo, despite having known for years that she is just a projection, making his "How do you know that?" to Ariadne pointing this out to him making him look even more stupid.
+Cobb refusing to shoot the evil projection of Mal before she shoots Fischer, dragging him down into limbo, despite having known for years that she is just a projection, making his "How do you know that?" to Ariadne pointing this out to him making him look even more stupid.

-Fischer Jr. The poor guy doesn't know a damn thing and got dragged into this dreamy mess just because a Japanese businessman wants him to split his company.
-He got a daddy issue in the real world and then Cobb's team hijacked his mind, injected a (probably) false solution to his daddy issue and made him believe what Saito wants him to believe.
-Plus, what with the seed of doubt the team planted in him, he will most likely come to distrust his godfather from now on — the only family he has left.
+Fischer Jr. The poor guy doesn't know a damn thing and gets dragged into this dreamy mess just because a Japanese businessman wants him to split his company.
+He longs for the respect and affection of his dad whose last words were that he was a disappointment, and then Cobb's team hijacks his mind, injects a completely engineered and probably false solution to his daddy issues and makes him believe what Saito wants him to believe.
+Plus, what with the seed of doubt the team planted in him for their own ends, he will most likely come to distrust his godfather from now on — the only family he has left, and who in the real world has shown nothing but genuine care for him.

 Cobb as well.
 Living with the guilt and belief that he caused his wife's death, being on the run for being falsely accused of murdering her (though not too far from the truth), probably never getting to see his kids again, and always being tormented by visions of Mal in long-held dreams really makes you want to hug the poor guy.